Ramadan Guidance for Students

 Ramadan is a holy month of religious reflection and fasting during Ramadan is one of the Five Pillars of Islam.
 During this month Muslims are encouraged to increase their good deeds, from acts of charity and community engagement to increasing good values such as generosity, solidarity, kindness, patience and forgiveness.
 Fasting means not eating or drinking between the hours of sunrise and sunset.

-The dates of Ramadan vary from year to year, for the next few years they are expected to fall within the Semester Two assessment period.
+The dates of Ramadan vary from year to year, currently it falls within the Semester Two revision/assessment period.
 You may find that managing your academic commitments while observing Ramadan can be a challenge.

 The University recognises religion and belief as a protected characteristic and is aware that fasting may have an impact upon students’ revision and preparation for and during exams.
 Students observing fast prior and during an examination period may find the following advice from the NHS helpful.

-During the current lockdown due to Covid-19 there may be challenges that are different to other years.
+During the current circumstances due to Covid-19 there may be challenges that are different to other years.
 Support is available if you need it.

 If you find you would like further advice and support please speak to Student Services.
 We have Wellbeing Advisers on duty every day.
 You can contact them by email and they will arrange phone or video support sessions.